Table of Contents[Hide][Show]

 Your sleep environment is also extremely important for sleep quality.
 Artificial light, warm temperatures, sudden noises, and EMFs can all effect sleep quality, but these things are almost always fixable.
 Again, you’ll have to experiment to figure out what works best for you, but in general, here are some tips:

-- Try an earthing mat.
+- Try an earthing sheet.
 I am still experimenting with this one, but there is some evidence that sleeping on a grounding mat reduces your exposure to EMFs and improves sleep quality.
 While I have noticed a big difference on myself, I don’t know how much is mental, so I’m experimenting with having the kids sleep on it without them knowing what it does.
-The book Earthing explains more of the theory behind this method and I’m working on finding a good source of the mats.
+The book Earthing explains more of the theory behind this method.
 According to the book, you can also create the same effect by spending time barefoot outside on dirt, grass or rocks daily for at least 30 minutes (If you garden barefoot in the middle of the day, you’ll get three benefits in one!
-Exercise, Vitamin D and the negative electrons from the earth)
+Exercise, Vitamin D and the negative electrons from the earth).

 Do you have trouble sleeping?
 What is your sleep routine like?
 Any good tips?
 Share below!